Correlation study of some solar activity indices in the cycles 21 - 23

 Solar irradiance is the total amount of solar energy at a given wavelength received at the top of the earth's atmosphere per unit time.
 When integrated over all wavelengths, this quantity is called the total solar irradiance (TSI) previously known as the solar constant.
 Regular monitoring of TSI has been carried out since 1978.
 From 1985 the total solar irradiance was observed by Earth Radiation Budget Satellite (EBRS).
-We use the TSI data set from NGDC web site available at http://www.ngdc.noaa.gov/stp and combined observational data from National Geophysical Data Center Solar and Terrestrial Physics (2012).
-The importance of UV/EUV influence to TSI variability (Active Sun/Quiet Sun) was pointed by Krivova and Solanki (2008).
-There were indicated that up to 63,3 \% of TSI variability is produced at wavelengths below 400 nm.
-Towards activity maxima the number of sunspots grows dramatically.
-But on average the Sun brightens about 0,1\%.
-This is due to the increase amounts of bright features, faculae and network elements on the solar surface.
+We use the NGDC TSI data set from combined observational data of several satellites which were collected in NASA archive data (National Geophysical Data Center.
+Solar Data Service 2013).
+The importance of UV/EUV influence to TSI variability (Active Sun/Quiet Sun) was pointed by (Krivova \& Solanki 2008).
+There were indicated that up to 63.3\% of TSI variability is produced at wavelengths below 400 nm.
+Towards activity maxima SSN grows dramatically.
+But on average the Sun brightens about 0.1\% only.
+This is due to the increase of amounts of bright and dark features: faculae and network elements on the solar surface on the one hand and spots on the other hand.
 The total area of the solar surface covered by such features rises more strongly as the cycle progresses than area of dark sunspots.
-Some physics-based models have been developed with using the combined proxies describing sunspot darkening (sunspot number or areas) and facular brightening (facular areas, CaII or MgII indices), see Frontenla et al. (2004), Krivova et al. (2003).
+The TSI (from Earth Radiation Budget Satellite) maxima are fainter than those of the other indices because the solar irradiance variation in solar cycle is approximately equal to 0.14\%.
+This value seems very small but is normal.
+Some TSI physics-based models have been developed with using the combined proxies describing sunspot darkening (sunspot number or areas) and facular brightening (facular areas, Ca II or Mg II indices), see (Frontenla {\it et al.} 2004), (Krivova {\it et al.} 2003).

+We also analyzed two activity indices which describe rapid processes on the Sun - Flare Index (FI) and monthly Counts of grouped solar flares (Count of flares).
+According to (Solar-Geophysical Data Reports 2009) the term 'grouped' means observations of the same event by different sites were lumped together and counted as one.